Seattle Child Custody Lawyer

-Fighting to Protect the Best Interests of Children in Washington
+Fighting to Protect the Best Interests of Children in King County

 In Washington, child custody is referred to as parenting plans.
 Parenting plans outline where children will live, which parent they will live with, and how parents will make decisions about the children’s life.